gowthestokes/Get-Ralphs-Grocery-List/README.md

 # To use this script.
 <br>1.
 Once installed log in to your Kroger (or one of thier family of stores, it mgiht work there too) account and navigate to your Purchase History page.
 <br>2.
-Then click on the <em>See Order Details</em> link and when that page opens and finishes painting you will see a gray button in the upper left of the page that says "Get List".
+Then click on the <em>See Order Details</em> link and when that page opens and finishes painting you will see a green button in the upper right of the page that says "Get Grocery List".
+Occasionally I've had to force a reload of the page to get it to appear.
 <br>3.
 Click it.
 Momentarily you will be prompted to save your CSV file.
 <br>Presently it only works for <em>In-store purchases</em> and <em>Fuel center purchases</em>, but not for <em>Pick ups</em>.